View regular version View for small screens (PDA) View print version

 Isabelle opened her mouth for an indignant retort, but was forestalled by a raised hand.
 "I don't care what caused it, but you've changed, and you know it.
 I just want my baby back.
 Is that so very hard to understand?"

-Her mother looked at her sharply, a thought hitting her.
+Her mother looked at her sharply, as if a thought had just hit her.
 "You say this...
 Xena is Greek?"

 "Yes."